kachristensen/Current-Dnd-Campaigns/Session Notes/18 -  Maghaven II (8-24-25).md

 	- Lewis and Taryn talked.
 She took his measurements, asked if he and I were suspicious of her.
 	- I took Rem and Gideon to the back office, said I was interested in commissioning something for Rem.
 I cast dispel magic on Gideon, dispelled a level 5.
 	- Gideon was confused, said he met Taryn in his dreams, appeared by his bedside.
 She said she had made the dress, was going to be given to someone she knew.
 I asked Gideon what he wanted to do, arrest her.
 Rem and him went to fetch the guard out of an exit.
 	- Taryn knew her control was broken, told me to stop lying, we had a frank talk.
-She said she could offer me more power, said us
+She said she could offer me more power, said she didn't want to speak around these mortals.
+Said she was here on the personal behalf of a god to investigate certain mortals.
+She winked and used Teleport to get out.
+	-